 I have both long term lists and short term lists like things to get done daily and weekly.
 I’ve always been quite the list-maker but it does keep me organized!

 If you’re keeping a list for all of your things to do, keeping a journal is a great way to keep track of all of your other thoughts, memories, and important events.

 I also like to keep a gratitude journal.
 Writing down what you are grateful for can change your perspective and give you a more positive mindset.

-I’ve been keeping a gratitude journal for a couple years now and the habit of practicing gratitude helped get me through a season of significant loss.
+I’ve been keeping a gratitude journal for a couple of years now and the habit of practicing gratitude helped get me through a season of significant loss.

-Through my life my overall journaling has gone in spurts.
+Through my life, my overall journaling has gone in spurts.
 But when I do it’s nice to look back and see how things have ended and how God has worked in my life.

 Use a Task Management System

 Do you have a task management system?
 It could be on your phone or in a physical planner, but it’s important to have one central location where you keep all of your tasks and due dates stored.